-Four years ago Roger Neuberg a consultant Gynaecologist and Obstetrician contacted us with a vision.
+Four years ago, Roger Neuberg, a consultant Gynaecologist and Obstetrician contacted us with a vision.
 Roger had first seen our Ambulance at the Women Deliver Conference in London and thought it was an appropriate solution to deal with the current appalling forms of transportation for pregnant women.
 In addition, there were the delays in reaching appropriate medical help which also had a direct outcome on the patients well being.
-This he had seen during his charity work in developing countries.
+He came across this situation during his charity work in developing countries.

 His problem was that whilst he had a vision he wanted to ensure could be fulfilled, as an individual the task would be very difficult if not impossible.
 The solution was quite simple, Partnerships.
 At the time we were working with an NHS health link from Wales called PONT.
 They had approached us via members of the Welsh Ambulance service to instigate an Ambulance system in Mbale in Uganda.

 The aim of the PONT program is to reduce maternal mortality in the Mbale district and is an extremely well thought out program.
 This includes the training of midwifes and first responders in local villages along with equipping them with cell phones to enhance communication.
 There is also direct training to clinical staff and improvements to rural health centres.
 Data collection is also implemented so progress can be closely monitored.